algorithmica-org/algorithmica/content/hpc/_index.md

 Unlike the [Computer Science](/cs) section, you probably will not learn a single asymptotically faster algorithm here, but you will become proficient at squeezing performance from modern hardware.

+Prerequisites: C++, Python, intermediate knowledge of classic algorithms

 The book is split in 3 parts.
+We advise you to read in this order.

 [Part 1](cpu) discusses optimization of single-threaded programs.